A World of Diving Adventures

 Diveassure: For annual combination trip and dive accident insurance.

 Travelex: Travel protection for a single trip.
-You may choose the TRAVEL SELECT policy and select the optional ADVENTURE SPORTS COVERAGE upgrade which waives the policy exclusions for extreme sports such as scuba diving.
-Purchase of Travelex insurance must be more than 21 days from date of travel.
+You may choose the ULTIMATE policy and select the optional ADVENTURE COVERAGE upgrade which waives the policy exclusions for extreme sports such as scuba diving at depths more than 75′.
+Purchase of Travelex insurance must be within 21 days of your initial deposit date to be eligible for pre-existing medical condition coverage and certain trip cancellation or interruption reasons.

 The Vessel